sguzmanm/ColombianGovOpenDataVis/README.md

-# Colombian Government Open Data Visualizator
+# Colombian Government Open Data Visualizer

 This project is delivered for the deadline on Tuesday September 17th of 2019, before 8:00 pm.